 The IPA Act authorizes the IPA to "[d]evelop electricity procurement plans to ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time."
 Id. § 1-5(7)(A).
-Beginning in 2008, the IPA will prepare energy and power procurement plans to meet the requirements of eligible retail customers, and the ICC is authorized to approve and implement those plans.
+The IPA prepares these plans with the help of the Illinois utilities, who must annually provide a range of five-year load forecasts to the IPA that include hourly data representing high-, low-, and expected-load scenarios for eligible retail customers.
 Id. § 5-935, Sec.
-16-111.5(b), (d)(2).
-Illinois utilities must annually provide a range of load forecasts to the IPA that cover the five-year procurement planning period for the next procurement plan and include hourly data representing high-, low-, and expected-load scenarios for eligible retail customers.
-Id. § 5-935, Sec.
-16-111.5(d)(1).
-The IPA will use the utilities' load forecasts and will evaluate these forecasts for accuracy and plausibility in order to determine a final load forecast for each utility.228 .
-Id. § 5-935, Sec.
+16-111.5(b), (d)(1)-(2).
+The IPA evaluates these forecasts for accuracy and plausibility in order to determine a final load forecast for each utility.
+246 Id. § 5-935, Sec.
 16-111.5(a), (b).
-Based upon these forecasts, the IPA must then prepare a five-year procurement plan that includes hourly load analysis, analysis of any demand side and renewable energy initiatives, a plan for meeting the expected load requirements, and proposed procedures for balancing loads.
-Id. § 5-935, Sec.
-16-111.5(b), (d).
-After drafting the procurement plans, the IPA will conduct at least one public hearing within each utility's service area to receive public comments.
-Id. § 5-935, Sec.
-16-111.5(d)(2).
-Within 14 days after the end of the comment period, the IPA must revise and finalize the procurement plan.
-Id.
-The ICC must then approve of the procurement plan, including its express approval of the load forecast used in the procurement plan.
-Id. § 5-935, Sec.
-16-111.5(d)(4).
-Utilities will purchase any supply shortfall in the spot market.
+The IPA then incorporates